Contact Us Today (424) 372-3112

 If there are surviving victims who sustained a great bodily injury due to your conduct that led to a DUI murder conviction, you could receive an additional and consecutive penalty of 3 to 6 years in state prison.

-Fighting Watson DUI Murder Charges
+Defending Against Watson DUI Murder Charges

+• Not legally intoxicated.
 We might be able to make an argument to challenge the credibility of the test showing you were legally intoxicated, including discrediting the accuracy of any chemical blood or breath test results.

+• Improper police procedures.
 We will closely examine all the facts and circumstances of your DUI arrest and investigation in an attempt to uncover mistakes or an unlawful police stop.

+• You were not at fault in the car accident.
 We might be able to make a reasonable argument that the auto accident was not your fault by utilizing an accident reconstruction expert who can determine how the accident happened.
 We might be able to show that the other driver violated a traffic law or was driving negligently.

 It should be noted that if these defense strategies don't result in the charges being dropped, they might be sufficient to negotiate with the prosecutor to get the charges reduced to a lesser offense, such as reckless driving.

-If you have been charged with a California DUI second-degree Watson murder, you need to consult with our law firm to review the details and options.
+If you have been charged with a California DUI second-degree murder, you need to consult with our law firm to review the details and options.
 We have decades of experience and a track record of success.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact our office for a free case evaluation at (424) 372-3112.